AdyGCode/SaaS-BED-Notes/Session-02/Adding-XDebug.md

 5. Navigate to the `Laragon` :FasArrowRightLong: `bin` :FasArrowRightLong: `PHP` folder
 6. For each version of PHP installed you will now go into the folder and locate the `ext` folder
 7. Copy or move the correct DLL from the `Downloads` folder into this location
+8. Make sure the DLL contains .dll at the end.
+Eg. php_xdebug-3.3.2-8.3-vs16-x86_64`.dll`

-Repeat the steps 4-7 for the other versions of PHP as needed.
+Repeat the steps 4-8 for the other versions of PHP as needed.

 ## Enable Extension